ChronosToolsDev/Chronos-MultiTool/README.md

-Free builder that produces executables for the payloads 6 working build options listed below the grabber and the rat are both the most updated i gotta fix some stuff on the other ones
+Free builder that produces executables for the payloads 6 working build options listed below the grabber and the rat are both the most updated i gotta fix some stuff on the other ones  got to releases for the exe

 **Version:** 2.2.3 —